Back to top

 The law provides for very many exceptions, some of which are listed below:

-• Payment of taxes, levies and contributions which are revenue of the state budget, contributions to the Social Insurance Agency and contributions to health insurance;
+• Payment of taxes, levies and contributions which are revenue of the state budget, contributions to the Social Insurance Agency and contributions to health insurance, as long as the accounts are kept in the Treasury.

 • Transactions made between accounts of the taxpayer which are held with the same bank;